ptek/kerestey.net/content/writing/drafts/3000-01-01-on-types-in-evolving-microfrontend-communication.md

 1. wrapping the Parameters type with `Partial<Parameters>`
 2. [parse](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) the incoming data, crash if the parameters do not fulfill our expectations
-3. use the output of the parsed data as a verifiably correct structure.
+3. use the output of the parsed data as a verifiably correct structure

 We would therefore have the types as follows: